-The various impacts of the COVID-19 pandemic on the U.S. economy, our operations and our investment portfolio have been significant.
+The impacts of the COVID-19 pandemic on the U.S. economy, our operations and our investment portfolio have been significant.
 Nonetheless we believe that the liquidity available to our holding company and its operating subsidiaries remains adequate and we do not currently foresee a need to: (i) suspend ordinary dividends; (ii) seek a capital infusion; or (iii) seek any material non-investment asset sales.
-Furthermore, neither the holding company nor its operating subsidiaries have any outstanding debt obligations.
+Furthermore, the holding company has no outstanding debt obligations and its operating subsidiaries have no interest-bearing debt obligations.